isc-projects/isc-dnssec-guide/src/signing.rst

 but why not use one of the automated methods?
 Nevertheless, it may be useful for test purposes, so we cover it briefly here.

-The first step is to create the keys as described in :ref:`generate-keys`.
+The first step is to create the keys as described in :ref:`generate_keys`.
 Then, edit the zone file to make sure the proper DNSKEY entries are included in your zone file.
 Finally, use the command ``dnssec-signzone``: